Inside NFL free-agent contract numbers: Who really got the best deals?

 Same thing here.
 The top-line numbers say $67.5 million over five years, but this is really a one-year, $16 million deal.
 Barr is guaranteed his $13 million signing bonus and a $2.9 million salary in 2019 and can earn another $100,000 workout bonus to get the number to an even $16 million.
 His $10 million salary in 2020 is injury-only guaranteed, as is $7.1 million of his $12.3 million 2021 salary.
 I'd love to know whether the Jets deal Barr backed out of included any second-year guarantees.
 (The way the Jets were handing out money last year, you'd have to think so.)

-Barr is betting on himself, as you can tell by the $3 million-a-year, sack-based escalators his deal has in the 2020-23 seasons.
+Barr is betting on himself, as you can tell by the $3 million-a-year, sack-based escalators his deal has in the 2020 to '23 seasons.
 If he stays healthy and emerges as a pass-rusher, he could see a really solid chunk of this deal before he's done.

 Who are the winners and losers of free agency?